 Being in a partnership means that you and at least one other person share ownership of a business, its resources and each other’s skills.
 In return, each partner shares the business profits and losses.

-Partnerships are businesses most common in certain professions, eg law, accountancy and farming.
-They’re relatively easy to start.
-You don’t need to formally register a new partnership — they are established with a partnership agreement between the partners.
+Partnerships are most common in certain professions, eg law, accountancy and farming.
+They’re relatively easy to start and can be established with a partnership agreement between the partners.

-You need to tell Inland Revenue you’ve become a partnership.
+Tell Inland Revenue if you’ve become a partnership.
 Partnerships must have an IRD number for paying the business’ income tax and GST.
 A partnership and its partners pay tax differently.
 Each partner pays tax on their income using their own individual IRD numbers.

 You can also get a New Zealand Business Number (NZBN), a unique identifier, which any business in New Zealand can now have.
 Using it will speed up your interactions with government, suppliers and customers and other businesses.